Matteo Darmian: 2018–19 season

 Despite speculation that Darmian would depart Manchester United in the summer for more playing time, he ended up staying for the 2018–19 season.
 He started United's first game of the season on 11 August at right-back in a 2–1 victory over Leicester City.
 Darmian's chances were limited until 24 November, when he started against Crystal Palace in a 0–0 draw.
 On 5 December, he started at left-back in a 2–2 draw against Arsenal.
 He played at right-back in United's 3–1 defeat to Liverpool on 16 December.
 On 5 January 2019, Darmian played at centre-back in Manchester United's 2–0 FA Cup third round win over Reading.
 Caretaker manager Ole Gunnar Solskjær praised Darmian's performance by saying, "He was one of the few who settled us down and tried to pass it and I don’t think he put a foot wrong.”

 Parma

 On 2 September 2019, Darmian returned to Italy signing for Parma on a four-year deal.
+Darmian enjoyed a largely injury-free season and cemented himself as Parma's first choice right back, in a year that saw them finish 11th in Serie A. He made 36 league appearances in total at Parma, scoring one goal and providing one assist.
+Darmian scored the opening goal for Parma in a 2-1 Serie A away victory at Brescia on 25th July, 2020 with Kulusevski providing the assist.

 Inter Milan

-On 5 October 2020, Darmian joined Inter Milan on a season-long loan; Inter had an obligation to make the transfer permanent for £1.8 million at the end of the loan period.
+On 5 October 2020, Darmian joined Inter Milan on a season-long loan; Inter had an obligation to make the transfer permanent for £1.8 million at the end of the loan period, which they ended up activating.

+On 30 December 2023, Darmian extended his contract with Inter Milan until 30 June 2025.